 Coaching programs are broadly defined as in-service PD programs where coaches or peers observe teachers' instruction and provide feedback to help them improve.
 Coaching should be individualized, time-intensive, sustained over the course of a semester or year, context-specific, and focused on discrete skills.

 Common roles for coaches include:

-A) Instructional: Helps teachers implement effective instructional strategies, new ideas, often by observing a teacher and providing feedback, demonstrating a lesson, or even co-teaching;

-B) Curriculum: Excels at understanding content standards, how components of a curriculum link together, in addition to how to use the content in planning instruction and assessment; and,

-C) Data: Leads conversations that assists teachers in analyzing data and then applying the data to strengthen instruction.

-- ☑ Yes, the LEA intends to allot funds to the above described use. - □ No, the LEA does not intend to allot funds to the above described use. - 2a.
-Title II, Part A funding amount for the 2021-22 school year Instructional Coaching.

-3. Is the LEA using Title IIA funds for Professional Learning Communities?
+- A) Instructional: Helps teachers implement effective instructional strategies, new ideas, often by observing a teacher and providing feedback, demonstrating a lesson, or even co-teaching; - B) Curriculum: Excels at understanding content standards, how components of a curriculum link together, in addition to how to use the content in planning instruction and assessment.
+The instructional coaches can ensure a consistent curriculum implementation throughout a school; and - C) Data: Leads conversations that assists teachers in analyzing data and then applying the data to strengthen instruction. - ☑ Yes, the LEA intends to allot funds to the above described use. - □ No, the LEA does not intend to allot funds to the above described use. - 2B.
+Title II, Part A funding amount for the 2024-25 school year Instructional Coaching.
+36,760 - 3.
+Is the LEA using Title IIA funds for Professional Learning Communities?